binaryage/dirac/docs/hacking.md

 lein test
 ```

-Or `lein test-browser` if you want to run just browser tests.
+Or `lein test-browser` if you want to run just browser tests or `lein test-browser issue-55` if you want to run specific tests.

 Please note that browser tests require [latest chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) to be
 installed.
 Also note that we rsync whole project into `$DWS/.test_stage` and run tests from there.
 Tests could run longer than